Eccleria/ewibot/readme.md

 functional, such as client login and event listeners.
 * _[listeners.js](./src/listeners.js)_ is a file regrouping all functions associated to the events Ewibot is responding to.
 * _[personality.js](./src/personality.js)_ is the file where the Personality Class is declared.
 This class allows Ewibot to chose the correct text to send to users.
-It will also allow admins to change Ewibot personality, but is still work in progress.
+It will also allow admins to change Ewibot personality, but is still _work in progress_.

 ### Static Code
 The [static folder](./static) is including the 2 json files used.